mechmotum/mechmotum.github.io/content/pages/jobs/ski-jump-impact-model-validation.rst

 validation, and model improvement incorporation into the `ski jump design web application <https://www.skijumpdesign.info>`_ and Prinoth's simulation models.

-The X camp terrain park is available to test on is between August and October, thus the internship will need to start in at least by July to prepare for data collection in August.
+The X camp terrain park is available to test on between August and October, thus the internship will need to start in at least by July to prepare for data collection in August.